 When it comes to filtration, there are a number of different types of filters that can be used to disinfect a building’s air.
 The most common types are made out of some sort of mesh filter that can catch particles down to a certain diameter.
 This process is rather straightforward and therefore rather well studied.
 Another filtration process that is also widely used, but whose function is much less straightforward, is bi-polar ionization (or BPI) filters.
 By using electricity, these filters are able to charge floating particles in a way that both makes them fall from the air and pulls the hydrogen atom away from organic compounds like viruses and bacteria in a way that kills or inactivates them.

 As for the effectiveness of BPI filters on the coronavirus, the verdict is still not out.
-For our recent free report about Resilient Workplaces, we spoke with William Bahnfleth, Professor of Architectural Engineering at Penn State University and head of the ASHRAE pandemic response taskforce, about this somewhat controversial filtration process.
+We spoke with William Bahnfleth, Professor of Architectural Engineering at Penn State University and head of the ASHRAE pandemic response taskforce, about this somewhat controversial filtration process.
 He told us, “The problem is that it takes a long time to conduct and evaluate tests on the safety of any new technology.
 We know BPI filters are good at removing particles out of the air but the question of where they go is yet to be determined.”
 The concern is that these particles fall onto surfaces and can lead to ‘fomite’ transmission, another way of saying transmission by contact with infected objects.

 It isn’t just where the particles go that is a problem.
 “There is also some concern that one of the byproducts of BPI, hydrogen peroxide and ozone, are harmful to humans,” Bahnfleth explained.
 The levels of hydrogen peroxide and ozone that are produced by most BPI filters is reported to be well within the acceptable range when it comes to human consumption but those reports come from the manufacturer themselves and have not been independently verified.